 In Ontraport, you can automate your credit card decline process through Recharge Settings which allow you to manage when and how often attempts will be made to rerun a declined customer’s card.
 You can specify (in days) how often you would like to attempt recharging a card for a previously failed transaction.

-Within that 90-day recharge period, you could further automate your correspondence reminding the customers to update their card information through emails, SMS messages, or even Task prompts to give them a phone call — all triggered from the moment their credit card is declined.
+Within that 90-day recharge period, you could further automate your correspondence reminding the customers to update their card information using emails, SMS messages, or even Task prompts to give them a phone call — all triggered from the moment their credit card is declined.

 To add a pre-built subscription expiration campaign to your Ontraport account now, search “Membership Site: Remove Access When Subscription Is Declined” in the Marketplace.